ibexa/documentation-developer/docs/api/public_php_api.md

 #### Creating a custom route with a controller action

-In this short chapter, we will see how to create a new route that will catch a custom URL and execute a controller action.
-We want to create a new route, `/cookbook/test`, that displays a simple 'Hello world' message.
+In this short chapter, you will see how to create a new route that will catch a custom URL and execute a controller action.
+You will create a new route, `/cookbook/test`, that displays a simple 'Hello world' message.
 This tutorial is a simplified version of the official one that can be found on <http://symfony.com/doc/current/book/controller.html>.

-During our bundle's generation, we have chosen to generate the bundle with default code snippets.
-Fortunately, almost everything we need is part of those snippets.
-We just need to do some editing, in particular in two locations: `src/EzSystems/Resources/CookbookBundle/config/routing.yml` and `src/EzSystems/CookbookBundle/Controllers/DefaultController.php`.
-The first one will be used to configure our route (`/cookbook/test`) as well as the controller action the route should execute, while the latter will contain the actual action's code.
+During your bundle's generation, you have chosen to generate the bundle with default code snippets.
+Fortunately, almost everything you need is part of those snippets.
+You just need to do some editing, in particular in two locations: `src/EzSystems/Resources/CookbookBundle/config/routing.yml` and `src/EzSystems/CookbookBundle/Controllers/DefaultController.php`.
+The first one will be used to configure your route (`/cookbook/test`) as well as the controller action the route should execute, while the latter will contain the actual action's code.

 ##### routing.yml

-This is the file where we define our action's URL matching.
+This is the file where you define your action's URL matching.
 The generated file contains this YAML block:

 **Generated routing.yml**